Arrow Chart & Selection Guide — Carbon, Aluminum & Wood

 Why arrow selection matters more than bow selection

-Here's an uncomfortable truth: most archers spend weeks researching which bow to buy, then grab whatever arrows the shop guy recommends without thinking twice.
-They'll drop $800 on a bow and $80 on a dozen arrows from the bargain bin.
-Six months later they're frustrated because they can't group consistently, their broadheads won't fly straight, and they've broken three arrows.
+Most archers spend weeks researching which bow to buy, then grab whatever arrows the shop recommends without much further thought.
+It's common to drop $800 on a bow and $80 on a dozen bargain-bin arrows, then end up frustrated months later when groups won't tighten, broadheads won't fly straight, and arrows keep breaking.

-The reality is that arrow selection matters as much - or more - than bow selection for accuracy and consistency.
-Your $1,200 Mathews or Hoyt is only as good as the arrows you put through it.
-A mediocre bow with excellent arrows will outshoot an excellent bow with mediocre arrows every single time.
+The reality is that arrow selection matters as much — or more — than bow selection for accuracy and consistency.
+A $1,200 Mathews or Hoyt is only as good as the arrows shot through it.
+A mediocre bow with excellent arrows will outshoot an excellent bow with mediocre arrows almost every time.

-I see this constantly at 3D shoots: someone shows up with a $1,500 compound, top-shelf sight and rest, then pulls out budget arrows with ±.006" straightness tolerance.
-They're shooting 6-inch groups at 40 yards and blaming their release or sight settings.
-Meanwhile, the guy next to them with a $600 bow and Easton 4MM Match Grade arrows is drilling the 12-ring consistently.
+This shows up constantly at 3D shoots: an archer with a $1,500 compound and top-shelf sight and rest is shooting budget arrows with ±.006" straightness tolerance, landing 6-inch groups at 40 yards and blaming their release or sight settings.
+Meanwhile, someone with a $600 bow and Easton 4MM Match Grade arrows is drilling the 12-ring consistently.

-For hunting, arrow quality is even more critical.
-You're not just chasing tight groups - you need arrows that fly identically with broadheads, penetrate deep through bone and muscle, and don't break when they hit the ground behind your target.
-That budget dozen that saved you $50?
-It'll cost you a lost deer when your arrow deflects off a rib instead of punching through, or when your broadhead plane makes the arrow veer left because the shaft isn't straight.
+For hunting, arrow quality matters even more.
+It's not just about tight groups — arrows need to fly identically with broadheads, penetrate deep through bone and muscle, and survive impact with the ground behind the target.
+A budget dozen that saved $50 can cost a lost deer if an arrow deflects off a rib instead of punching through, or if broadhead plane makes the arrow veer off because the shaft isn't straight.

-The good news: you don't need the most expensive arrows to shoot well.
+The good news: the most expensive arrows aren't required to shoot well.
 Mid-range carbon arrows ($100-150/dozen) are excellent for hunting and most target shooting.
-Carbon Express Maxima Red, Gold Tip Hunter XT, or Easton Axis are all proven performers that thousands of successful hunters use every year.
+Carbon Express Maxima Red, Gold Tip Hunter XT, and Easton Axis are all proven performers used by thousands of successful hunters every year.

-Where you should absolutely spend more: if you're competing seriously or hunting dangerous game.
-For Olympic recurve or serious compound target, arrows like Easton X10 or A/C/E are worth every penny - the consistency difference is measurable and significant.
-For elk, moose, or bear, premium arrows with tight tolerances ensure your broadhead flies true when the shot matters most.
+Spending more is worth it for serious competition or dangerous-game hunting.
+For Olympic recurve or serious compound target, arrows like Easton X10 or A/C/E are worth the cost — the consistency difference is measurable and significant.
+For elk, moose, or bear, premium arrows with tight tolerances help ensure a broadhead flies true when the shot matters most.

-Where you can save: practice arrows.
-Buy a dozen premium arrows for competition or hunting, then grab a dozen budget Predators or Warriors in the same spine for practice.
-Your groups won't be quite as tight with the budget arrows, but that's fine for practice.
-Save the good arrows for when it counts.
+One place to save is practice arrows: buy a dozen premium arrows for competition or hunting, then a dozen budget Predators or Warriors in the same spine for practice.
+Groups won't be quite as tight with the budget arrows, but that's fine for practice — save the good arrows for when it counts.

 Arrow selection FAQs